 Frequent nursing (if possible) and regular pumping (to replace the missed nursing session).

 If you decide to pump, make sure you are pumping the right way (check my pumping 101 guide).

 Also, you can try to do power pumping to boost your milk production.A lot of moms have great results with this technique.
 Learn more about power pumping in this in-depth article.

 - Watch your diet and stay hydrated.

-It's so easy to miss meals when you are having a newborn.
+It's so easy to miss meals or get dehydrated when you are having a newborn.

 But you need that energy to make you function, and to produce milk.